 If you have an abnormal finding in your breast, you may need a biopsy to check whether or not it’s breast cancer.
-Although it can be scary, keep in mind most breast biopsies in the U.S. don’t show cancer .
+Although it can be scary, most breast biopsies in the U.S. don’t show cancer .

 Learn about breast cancer treatment.

 While you wait for your biopsy results

 Stay busy.
-Keep up with your normal routine.
+Keep your normal routine.
 Do things you enjoy.